softindex/uikernel/docs/docs/editing-grid-data.md

 `field` is the method of validator which accepts two parameters: a column name and a validation function.

 In this example, we've used only `UIKernel.Validators.regExp`.
-There are much more UIKernel validation functions.
+There are many more UIKernel validation functions, see them all [here](validator.html).

-You can check them [here](validator.html).

 ---